AI change management is project management for humans

 Your first AI wins need to be visible and attributable to specific people.
 Not the executive team.
 Frontline employees who figured out how to make AI actually useful.

-Social influence research shows that peer behavior powerfully impacts AI adoption, especially during the pre-adoption phase.
+BCG research shows that when leaders demonstrate strong AI support, frontline employees are more likely to use it regularly, enjoy their jobs, and feel good about their careers.
+But peer behavior is even more powerful.
 When someone’s colleague demonstrates clear value from AI, skepticism shifts toward curiosity.
-When executives demonstrate it, skepticism hardens.
+When only executives demonstrate it, skepticism hardens.

 Identify your natural experimenters.
 Every organization has people who try new tools before being asked.
 Give them access first.
 Support them.
 Then amplify their successes.
 Not through corporate communications.
 Through peer sharing.
 Have the sales rep who figured out useful AI prospecting techniques walk their team through it.
 The operations person who automated repetitive analysis shows others how.